 DfP has traditionally been thought of as a prosecutorial option reserved for young people and women.
-Similarly local provision has led to the belief that only particular types of crimes can be dealt with through this mechanism, and in limited areas of the country.
+Similarly, local provision has led to the belief that only particular types of crimes can be dealt with through this mechanism, and in limited areas of the country.
 These views are inaccurate, and COPFS will utilise DfP where it is the most appropriate course of action, based on the circumstances of the parties involved.
-The ultimate decision over the use of DfP rests with COPFS.